 - A. The Texas Pollutant Discharge Elimination System (TPDES) Construction General Permit No. TXR 150000, was re-issued March 5, 2008 (Construction General Permit).
 The Construction General Permit allows operators to obtain permit coverage for storm water conveyance from Small and Large Construction Activities.
-The TPDES program implements the federal National Pollutant Discharge Elimination System (NPDES) program in the state of Texas, which requires that operators of Small or Large Construction Activities to obtain permit coverage prior to the commencement of construction activities. - B. The Engineer has estimated that the project will disturb approximately 3.62 acres of land.
+The TPDES program implements the federal National Pollutant Discharge Elimination System (NPDES) program in the state of Texas, which requires that operators of Small or Large Construction Activities to obtain permit coverage prior to the commencement of construction activities. - B. The Engineer has estimated that the project will disturb more than 5-acres of land and has prepared a Storm Water Pollution Prevention Plan (SW3P) and Application Binder.